 It is vitally important that at the appointed time or when your child has calmed down that you follow up with them and try to ascertain the difficulty they are having.
 If you do, you are showing them that their issue is of concern to you.
-You are also building trust.
+You are also building the most important aspect in your relationship, and that is… trust.

 I would like to thank Jennifer @ Tea With Jennifer for this insight which she kindly gave me permission to share with you.